otabuzzman/RTXplay/optx/README.md

   renders and displays results.
 A (rather) simple UI allows for basic interactions.

+  Additional objects in FILE must conform to Wavefront OBJ and each have have a TRANSFOM.
+The format is sx:sy:sz:tx:ty:tz with floats in s[xyz] and t[xyz] for scaling and translating.

 Examples:
   # render and convert image to PNG.
 Print statistical information on stderr.
   rtwo -S | magick ppm:- rtwo.png